ababic/django-querystring-tag/README.md

 If the specified value isn't present, the instruction will simply be ignored.

-### Add a single parameter value
+### Adding a single parameter value

-When working with multi-value parameters, you may find yourself having to **add** a specific value for a parameter, without affecting any other values.
+When working with multi-value parameters, you may find yourself having to **add** a specific value for a parameter, without affecting any of the others.

 In these situations, you can use the `+=` operator instead of the usual `=`.
 For example, if the current querystring looked something like this: